-Press F1 to pop up a small help window that describes the appropriate keys to use and the possible selections for the highlighted item.
-To exit the Help Window press <Esc> or the F1 key again.
+Press <F1> to pop up a small help window that describes the appropriate keys to use and the possible selections for the highlighted item.
+To exit the Help Window press <ESC> or the <F1> key again.
+Help window functions are also listed on the next page.

-Key Function Up arrow Move to previous item.
-Down arrow Move to next item.
-Left arrow Move to iten on the left hand.
-Right arrow Move to item on the right hand.
-Esc key Main Menu: Quit and do not save changes into CMOS RAM.
-Status Page Setup Menu: Exit current page and return to Main Menu.
-PgUp key Increase the numeric value or make changes.
-PgDn key Decrease the numeric value or make changes. + key Increase the numeric value or make changes. - key Decrease the numeric value or make changes.
-F1 key General help, only for Status Page Setup Menu and Option Page Setup Menu.
-F2 key Shift-F2 Change color from total 16 colors.
-F2 to select color forward, Shift-F2 to select color backwards.
-F3 key Calendar, only for Status Page Setup Menu.
-F4 key Reserved.
-F5 key Restore the previous CMOS value from CMOS, only for Option Page Setup Menu.
-F6 key Load the default CMOS RAM value from BIOS default table, only for Option Page Setup Menu.
-F7 key Load the default.
-F8 key Reserved.
-F9 key Reserved.
-F10 key Save all the CMOS changes, only for Main Menu.
+KEY FUNCTION

+Up arrow Move to previous item

+Down arrow Move to next item

+Left arrow Move to item on the left side

+Right arrow Move to item on the right side

+ESC key Main Menu: Quit and do not save changes into CMOS

+RAM

+Status Page Setup Menu: Exit current page and return

+to Main Menu

+PgUp key Increase the numeric value or make changes

+PgDn key Decrease the numeric value or make changes

++ KEY Increase the numeric value or make changes

+- KEY Decrease the numeric value or make changes

+F1 key General help; only for Status Page Setup Menu and

+Option Page Setup Menu

+F2 key Change color from total of 16 colors.
+F2 to select next

+Shift-F2 color; Shift-F2 to select previous color

+F3 key Calendar; only for Status Page Setup Menu

+F4 key Reserved

+F5 key Restore the previous CMOS value from CMOS; only

+for Option Page Setup Menu

+F6 key Load the default CMOS RAM value from BIOS default

+table; only for Option Page Setup Menu

+F7 key Load the default

+F8 key Reserved

+F9 key Reserved

+F10 key Save all the CMOS changes; only for Main Menu